Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Case studies

-Among the six Shapley value estimation methods, SamplingSHAP, KernelSHAP, and EmSHAP identify age and capital gains as the most influential features in model predictions.
-This is in line with practical scenarios.
-Since the two variables are strongly correlated with income.
-For example, as people age, they typically accumulate more work experience and higher income.
-Capital gains are also positively correlated with income, as they generally stem from investment activities.
-In contrast, other factors like sex, marital status, and relationship tend not to be so related to income.
-On the other hand, SVARM also highlights relationship and sex as important.
-FastSHAP acknowledges that capital gains contribute most significantly, but the contributions of other variables are nearly identical.
-VAEAC suggests that marital status and relationship have a greater impact on adult income.
-Hence, in the case of ADTI dataset, the performance of feature attributions obtained from EmSHAP is also among the best.
+Among the eight Shapley value estimation methods, SamplingSHAP, SHAP-IQ, KernelSHAP, and EmSHAP consistently identify age and capital gains as the most influential features in income prediction, which aligns with real-world intuition.
+These two variables exhibit strong correlations with income: older individuals typically accumulate more work experience and thus higher earnings, while capital gains are directly associated with investment activities.
+In contrast, demographic attributes such as sex, marital status, and relationship generally show weaker correlations with income.
+SVARM diverges from this trend by assigning higher importance to relationship and sex, whereas ST-SHAP fails to effectively distinguish the most critical input features.
+FastSHAP correctly emphasizes the dominant role of capital gains, but treats the remaining variables as having nearly uniform contributions.
+Similarly, VAEAC attributes substantial importance to marital status and relationship, suggesting a different explanatory perspective.
+Overall, for the ADTI dataset, EmSHAP produces feature attributions that are not only consistent with domain knowledge but also rank among the most reliable explanations across the evaluated methods.